percona/psmdb-docs/docs/install/source.md

 ## Available builds

-- Pro builds.
-These builds include [solutions](../psmdb-pro.md) that are typically demanded by large enterprises.
+- [Pro builds](.
+These builds include [features](../psmdb-pro.md) that are typically demanded by large enterprises.
 They are included into packages built by Percona and are available to Percona Customers.
 [Learn how to become a Customer](https://www.percona.com/about/contact).
 - Basic builds.
 These include all Percona Server for MongoDB functionality except the solutions in Pro builds.
 The packages built by Percona are available to anyone.

 ### Build options